My very first attempt at making money on Craigslist was selling a few 5 gallon interior paints, a few years ago.

 It doesn’t always have to be free, though.

-There are a lot of things that you can buy for very cheap and resale for a tidy profit.
+There are a lot of things, like used books, that you can buy for very cheap and resale for a tidy profit.

-If you’ve never been to a pawn shop recently, you might find it interesting to know that lots of things you find at a pawn shop are cheaper than they are on retail.
-You could even flip these items, if you had a mind to.
+If you’ve never been to a pawn shop, you might find it interesting to know that lots of things you find at a pawn shop are cheaper than they are at a retail store.
+You could even flip these items if you had a mind to.

-Now, getting into flipping automotives will probably come later, when you have a little bit of seed money to spend on your operation, but that is probably the most lucrative area.
+Now, getting into flipping used cars will probably come later, when you have a little bit of seed money to spend on your operation, but that is probably the most lucrative area.